-After coming back I have been working very hard on releasing my debut album Imagining Places I've Never Been, which was released the 30th of June 2017.
-(Click here to learn more).
+After coming back I released my debut album Imagining Places I've Never Been, which was released on the 30th of June 2017. .
 It consist of music that draws on inspiration from the jazz tradition, different cultures and their folklore music as well as a solid amount of daydreaming.
-On this record I play with a quartet I assembled a few years ago, which consists of Jesper Løvdal on sax and clarinet, Tobias Wiklund on cornet, Snorre Kirk on drums and myself on bass.
-I really like playing in this transparent setup, since it makes me have to be aware of what the essential parts of the music are (both as composer and bassplayer), and then to having to try to emphazise these ideas in order to make it generally sound as good as possible.
+On this record I play with a chord-less quartet, consistsing of Jesper Løvdal on sax and clarinet, Tobias Wiklund on cornet, Snorre Kirk on drums and myself on bass.
+I really like playing in this transparent setup, since it makes me have to be aware of what the essential parts of the music are (both as composer and bassplayer), and then trying to emphazise these ideas in order to make great music.

 I have been very fortunate to play with absolutely fantastic musicians, meet extremely interesting people and visit places I never would have met, if it hadn’t been for music.
 For all this I am very grateful.
 Musicians include: Stephen Riley, Cæcilie Norby, Ann Farholt, Jesper Thilo, Mads Mathias, Sidsel Storm, Jan Harbeck, Klas Lindqvist, Daniel Fredriksson, Karl Olandersson, Fredrik Kronkvist and many more.
-Places I have been touring include: France, Germany, Great Britain, The Netherlands, Poland, Finland, Japan, Taiwan, Mexico and the US.
+Places I have been touring include: Europe, Japan, Taiwan, Mexico and the US.

 Snorre Kirk - Beat 2018